Professor of Pediatrics and Surgery

 During her research time she is working on translational studies and health services projects aimed at improving outcomes for children with liver and intestinal disease.
 With grant support from the American Association for the Study of Liver Diseases (AASLD) and the UCLA Clinical and Translational Sciences Institute (CTSI), Dr. Wozniak is developing immunogenetic markers of tolerance and rejection that will enable clinicians to optimize the management of immunosuppression in pediatric transplant recipients.
 She is also studying nutritional outcomes and risk factors for catheter associated bloodstream infections in children on long-term parenteral nutrition.

 Assistant Clinical Professor of Pediatrics

 Dr. Joanna Yeh joined the Division of Pediatric Gastroenterology, Hepatology and Nutrition in June of 2016.
 Dr. Yeh received her medical degree from the University of California, San Francisco and completed her pediatric residency training and fellowship in pediatric gastroenterology at UCLA Mattel Children’s Hospital.
 Dr. Yeh practiced gastroenterology at the UCSF Children’s Hospital Oakland from June 2014 to May 2016.
-Dr. Yeh has returned to UCLA to increase the community outreach for the Division of Pediatric Gastroenterology and Mattel Children’s UCLA.
+Dr. Yeh has returned to UCLA to increase the community outreach for the Division of Pediatric Gastroenterology and UCLA Mattel Children’s.